cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 1. Upgrade your instance to latest Rome version & patch level as follows:

    ![Upgrade to Rome](upgrade-to-rome.png)
+   > NOTE: Minimal Family Release for this workshop is Rome patch 4 (RP4)

 ## Install the HLA stack for your NOW Instance

-1. Follow the [HLA Installation Guide](hla-installation-guide.pdf) for the latest installation steps
+1. Follow [KB0998946](https://support.servicenow.com/kb?id=kb_article_view&sysparm_article=KB0998946) for the latest installation steps

-   > NOTE: Please read and follow all the steps carefully as instructed in the "HLA Installation Guide" document as it us updated frequently by the HLA Development Team
+   > NOTE: Please read and follow all the steps carefully as instructed in the HLA Installation Guide KB, as it is updated frequently by the HLA Dev team

 ## Check HLA Services Status for your NOW Instance